-At present we have no peer review process in place overall.
-We are however considering peer review with partner authorities through SSN or SEON and an Energy Bureau Service for future years.
+For the 2020/21 report data we have no peer review process in place overall.
+We are however considering peer review with partner authorities through SSN or SEON and now have an Energy Bureau Service contract in place for future years.